 Application Process & Deadlines

-- APPLICATION – Applicants must first apply through OSU’s Graduate and Professional Admissions website
+- APPLICATION – Applicants must first apply through Ohio State's Graduate and Professional Admissions website

-- REVIEW – The RT Division will review applications from November to March
+- REVIEW – The RT Division will review applications from November to mid-March

-- INTERVIEW – Interviews will be held for competitive applicants from mid-February to mid-March
+- INTERVIEW – Interviews will be held for competitive applicants in March and April

 - August 11, 2020 – Tuition is due for Autumn semester